10 FAQs About the R-ATP

 What’s required to enroll in a college R-ATP program?

-The student has to apply and be accepted to the college AND accepted into the college’s aviation degree flight training program.
-The student can have “zero” flight hours or some flight hours or the Private Pilot certificate.
-The student must complete the Instrument rating and Commercial Pilot certificate in the college R-ATP flight training program in order to qualify for the R-ATP.
-FAR §61.160(b)(3) and (c)(3)
+The student has to apply and be accepted to the college and additionally be accepted into the college’s aviation degree flight training program.
+To qualify for the R-ATP, the student can have “zero” flight hours or some flight hours or the Private Pilot certificate – but not the Instrument rating.
+The student must complete both the Instrument rating and Commercial Pilot certificate in a college R-ATP flight training program in order to qualify for the R-ATP under FAR §61.160(b)(3), (c)(3), or (d).

 Can students transfer between colleges?

-Transferring from one FAA-approved R-ATP college aviation degree program to another is technically allowed by the FAA, but colleges might not accept transfer students for this program, or might not make the process easy.
-AC 61-139 paragraph 12
+Transferring from one FAA-approved R-ATP college aviation degree program to another is technically allowed by the FAA.
+Ref: AC 61-139 Paragraph 12

 What if the student changes majors or drops out of college?
 Can they still get the R-ATP?